alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 ## Brokering and arranging sales or movements

 You must have a trade control licence if you or your company is involved in brokering goods on the UK strategic export control lists that could be used for restraint or inhumane treatment.

-Trafficking and brokering can include anything that helps to transfer items from one non-EU country to another.
+This can include anything that helps to transfer items from one non-EU country to another.
 For example:

 * arranging or negotiating contracts
 * arranging or providing freight or transport services
 * arranging intra company transfers
 * drop shipping

-### Trafficking or brokering banned goods or to embargoed countries
+### Brokering banned goods or to embargoed countries

-There are tighter controls on trafficking and brokering for some goods and for some locations.
+There are tighter controls on brokering for some goods and for some locations.

 For goods where there’s a total ban on UK exports (for example, automatic drug injection systems designed to execute human beings by the administering of lethal chemical substances) or where there’s a UK embargo in place, brokering also includes: